 3. Spice Packets

-Another one I was guilty of until I realized I can make my own homemade taco seasoning for a fraction of the price.
+Another one I was guilty of until I realized I can make my own homemade taco seasoning for a fraction of the price using this recipe from Food Renegade.
 Same goes for Shepherd’s pie mix, beef stew seasoning and all the other little packets you can buy at the store.

 Plus, it’s a lot healthier when you can control the salt portions.